VidunderGunder/ml-ady-report/README.md

 ## Method - Proof of Concept (Phase 2)

-The proof of concept consists of RC car agent detecting and driving to trash.
+The proof of concept consists of a RC car agent detecting and driving to trash.
 The environment is a surface with one piece of trash visible to the agent.
 Training and inference is first simulated on a computer, before it is transferred to the real world.

 ![vision](images/simulation.jpg)
 <p align="center">